pesos/grofer/README.md

 ### `grofer export [-i Iterations] [-f File] [-r refreshRate] [-t type] [-p PID]`

 This allows exporting of profiled data either of system usage or data particular to that of a process.
-Data format is JSON by default, but XML support exists too!
+Data format is JSON by default, see below for more details.

 The flags are explained as follows: